Dongjia0601/Software-Project/README.md

 ## Implemented but Not Working Properly

 *All implemented features are working properly.* There are no known bugs or incomplete features in the current implementation.
-The game has been thoroughly tested with 450 comprehensive unit tests covering core logic, design patterns, refactoring improvements, game modes, service layer, and UI components.
+The game has been thoroughly tested with **450 comprehensive unit tests (100% pass rate)** across 44 test files covering:
+- Core game logic (MatrixOperations, SimpleBoard, collision detection)
+- Design patterns (State, Factory, Strategy, Memento, Singleton)
+- Brick implementations and generation algorithms
+- All three game modes (Endless, Level, Two-Player)
+- Service layer (GameService, Timeline Management, Session Management)
+- UI components and managers
+- Configuration and settings persistence

 ## Features Not Implemented